Kwiatens/FloV3R/README.md

 ![obraz](https://github.com/Kwiatens/FloV3R/assets/110034652/0f07a239-7f68-4b9c-bd52-e8954fd70ede)

 FloV3R Controller works on Arduino Pro Micro (8MHz @3.3V), MPU6050 IMU and NRF24l01 radio modules.
-Tracking is done using iluminated ping-pong balls, PSMoveService makes it possible.
+Tracking is done using illuminated ping-pong balls, PSMoveService makes it possible.
 It *does not use Bluetooth*, instead we use transceivers for it since its simpler :)
 On the PCB there are pads for connecting wires that go into LiPo charging and protection module (I'm looking into integrating it into the PCB).
 For the assembly you would need some 3D Printed parts, if you don't have a 3D-Printer I would recommend purchasing them from JLCPCBo or some other 3D printing company.